buschlab-muenster/buschlab-eeg-pipeline/README.md

 ## Todos

 - [ ] Make the entire pipeline independent of Wanja's Elektropipe, either by reimplementing these functions from scratch or by at least moving them to the `./functions` subfolder so that the skinny pipeline has no dependencies with Elektropipe.
-- [ ] Test if the getprefs settings for number of cores actually work as intended.
+- [ ] Test if the getprefs settings for number of cores actually work as intended.- [ ]
+- [ ] Simplify structure of `getcfg`and `getprefs` to make it easier to adapt these functions to your own work environment.
+- [ ] EEGLAB management is still a mess.
+Some of our scripts require only a few functions, others require several folders/plugins, ther eis always the problem with name duplicates from the fieldtrip-lite functions, and EEGLAB complains when the EEGLAB folder is added with all paths. `script04_cleanica.m` even requires that EEGLAB is initialized with all global variables like `ALLEEG`, `CURRENTSET`etc.  Can we clean this up?